Clarendon City Scholars

 A Ghanaian philosophy meaning “Go back and get it.”

-Clarendon Scholars recognize the valuable skills gained through personal experiences and upbringings in the city.
+Clarendon Scholars recognize the valuable skills gained through personal experiences.
 We reflect on where we come from to propel us forward to a better future.